Key messages

 Blood clots

-Women with higher BMIs have an increased risk of blood clots.
-Therefore, you will be assessed in early pregnancy and after delivery and you may be offered anti coagulant therapy (blood thinning injections) and support stockings to reduce the risks.
+Women and birthing people with a higher BMI have an increased risk of blood clots.
+Therefore, you will be assessed in early pregnancy and after birth, and you may be offered anticoagulant therapy (blood thinning injections) and support stockings to reduce the risks.

 Less accurate ultrasound scans

-All women are offered a scan in their pregnancy to check the baby’s major organs, size and physical characteristics.
-If there is a lot of excess body fat around the mother’s tummy, ultrasound scan pictures can be unclear.
+Everybody is offered a scan in their pregnancy to check the baby’s major organs, size and physical characteristics.
+If there is a lot of excess body fat around your tummy, ultrasound scan pictures can be unclear.
 This can limit our ability to identify any problems, completely exclude abnormalities or see how well the baby is growing.

 It may also be more difficult to feel your baby’s position and size during routine antenatal checks, so a scan may be required or offered at around 36 weeks to check whether your baby is head down before you go into labour.